Guidance

 Croatian Government offers various support for victims of crime.
 The rights include access to victim support services and the right to effective psychological and other professional assistance and support from crime victim bodies, organisations or institutions.

-Free Phone for Victims of Crime - National Call Center for Victims of Crime and Misdemeanors (116 006)
+Free Phone for Victims of Crime - National Call Centre for Victims of Crime and Misdemeanours (116 006)

-By calling the free number of the National Call Center for Victims of Crime and Misdemeanors - NPC-116-006, citizens can obtain information on victim and witness rights, emotional support, practical information, as well as information about institutions and organisations that can provide additional forms of assistance.
-Information and support provided by specially trained volunteers are available both in Croatian and English from 8AM to 8PM on weekdays.
+By calling the free number of the National Call Centre for Victims of Crime and Misdemeanours - NPC-116-006, citizens can obtain information on victim and witness rights, emotional support, practical information, as well as information about institutions and organisations that can provide additional forms of assistance.
+Information and support provided by specially trained volunteers are available 24/7 in both Croatian and English.

 In addition to the victim and witness support departments, there are numerous civil society organisations and public institutions involved in the program “Support and Cooperation Network for Victims and Witnesses of Crimes” in Croatia.
 These civil organisations assist victims in dealing with psychological, emotional, social and practical losses, providing emotional, psychological and/or practical assistance, protection, advice and information.